unicSans/keyscope/README.md

     * **Sentinel:** (Planned) Support for high-availability setups.
 * **SSH Tunneling:** Built-in SSH tunneling support (Password & Key Pair auth) for secure remote access without external tools.

+### Full CRUD Support
+* You can now **Create, Read, Update, and Delete** Redis keys directly within your IDE.
+We have also improved database navigation to make managing multiple logical databases easier.

 ### Security
 * **Secure Storage:** Passwords and private keys are never stored in plain text.
 Keyscope integrates with the **OS System Keychain** to keep your credentials safe.